-3.8 Use XView or LView Pro to threshold the image of building.tif to convert it to black and white only.
+3.8 Threshold the image building.tif to convert it to black and white only.
+Try to get good line detection by varying the threshold.
+Show the results.

 3.9 Write a simple program in C that performs mask convolution (see Appendix 3.B).
+Test it by running the hedged Laplacian mask of Equation (3.17).

 3.10 Perform unsharp masking on shuttle.tif to sharpen it by entering a single mask into Matlab.
+Adjust the parameter to get the best possible result with this method.

-3.11 What effect does $\beta$ have (try a higher and lower value than $\beta = 2$ ) on unsharp masking?
-What effect does the degree of smoothing have?
+3.11 What effect does β have (try a higher and lower value than $\beta = 2$) on unsharp masking?
+What effect does the extent of smoothing have (light, medium or strong)?
 Experiment with these and describe the results.

-3.12 Describe an overall method to process an image to remove noise, detect edges and convert it to a line drawing.
+3.12 Describe an overall method, i.e., methodology of processes, to remove noise, detect edges and convert to a line drawing an input image.
 Implement this method on building.tif.